PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/mobile/mobile_readme_en.md

 The full name of is “Open Neural Network Exchange” which is “开放的神经网络切换” in Chinese.
 The aim of the project is to share developing frameworks of different neural networks.

-Except for directly using PaddlePaddle to train model in fluid,we can also get certain Paddle Fluid models with transformation of onnx.
+Except for directly using PaddlePaddle to train model in fluid, we can also get certain Paddle Fluid models with transformation of onnx.

-At present,Baidu is also supporting onnx.Related projects can be found [here](https://github.com/PaddlePaddle/paddle-onnx).
+At present, Baidu is also supporting onnx.
+Related projects can be found [here](https://github.com/PaddlePaddle/paddle-onnx).

 ### 4. Download Part of Test Models and Pictures